lollipopman/bash-ini-builtin-blog-post/README.md

   rm -f *.o *.so
 ```

-We compile our `ini.c` file as well as the `inih` library, then we link
+Here we compile our `ini.c` file as well as the `inih` library, then we
-them together into a shared library.
+link them together into a shared library.
 Our testing methodology is
 rudimentary, we have a Bash script which exercises the features of our
 builtin and we compare its output against a canonical copy: